Vessel Delivery & Handover Services

 1. Pre-Delivery Planning

-Before delivery, SVC Marine helps the buyer review practical readiness and prepare an action list for handover.
-This helps reduce confusion on delivery day and limits avoidable delays.
+Before delivery, SVC Marine reviews practical readiness with the buyer and prepares a working action list for handover.
+This reduces confusion on delivery day and limits avoidable delay.

 • Class, flag and certificate status follow-up